JamilWaqas/Scala/Practice/README.md

 # Scala

-In order to get familiar with the scala syntax I programmed following algorithms:
+In order to get familiar with the scala syntax I programmed the following algorithms:

 - AABrier (A prediction with experts advise algorithm)